 Preparation of the infusion solution

 For administration, the reconstituted solution must be further diluted using sodium chloride 9 mg/mL (0.9%) solution for injection.
 The calculated volume of the reconstituted solution should be added to the infusion bag to a target concentration of 0.3 mg/mL, within a range of 0.2 to 0.6 mg/mL.
-See example calculations in Table 3.
+See example calculations in Table 3 (adults) and Table 4 (adolescents 12 - 17 years).

 Gently invert the bag to mix the solution.